Friend-Ship cartoon

 Reclaiming the importance of friendship, Youmanity delivered an interactive project with secondary school students from the Falcone Borsellino-Carelli Institute, Italy.

-In a nutshell, five groups discussions encouraged 13-year old students to share they vision as to what true friendship means to them.
-Pupils at the Falcone Borsellino-Carelli Institute were assigned an essay entitled: The Fragility of Human Relationships
+In a nutshell, five groups discussions encouraged 13-year old students to share they vision as to what true friendship meant to them.
+They were then were assigned an essay entitled: The Fragility of Human Relationships

-Once completed, essays were handed over anonymously to allow students to describe their perception of friends and friendships as honestly as possible.
-The essays were then red in class allowing students to learn from what peers had written about their experiences.
-Instances of social isolation, with some students feeling left out by peers, were identified.
-Subsequent groups discussions acted as a time for reflection, with tutors conveying words of advice and support, thus p[romiting more human connection.
+The essays were handed over, anonymously, to allow students to describe their perception and experience of friends and friendships, as freely and as honestly as possible.
+During the next group discussion, the essays were red in class.
+Instances of social isolation, with some students feeling left out by peers, were thus identified.
+Subsequent group discussions acted as a time for reflection, with tutors conveying words of advice and support, thus promoting more human connection.

 Here is the students' Manifesto of Friendship